How To Fit A Rim Lock

 1: Determine the height required and position the rim lock onto the door.
 Use a spirit level to ensure it is straight.
 Mark through all fitting holes with a pencil - ie the points where the screw holes, key hole and door knob will be.

 2. Drill a small pilot hole for the door knob spindle, then use a larger drill bit, keeping the drill square to the door.
 Follow the same process for the key hole.

 3. Screw the rim lock to the door.

 4. Insert the door knob and mortice bar and twist to ensure the spindle turns freely.
 Also check the keyhole is large enough.

 5. On the other side of the door, fit the rose plate through the mortice bar and fix in place with screws.

-6. Position the escutcheon over the drilled keyhole ensuring the hole is central and insert the key to check.
-Mark where the screw holes are required and fix into place.
+6. Position the escutcheon over the drilled keyhole, ensuring the hole is central, and insert the key to check.
+Mark where the screw holes are required and fix in place.

 7. Fit the knob to the mortice bar and tighten the mounting screw to ensure the knobs turn freely.
 Also make sure the key turns and the action on the lock is smooth.

 8. Now that the rim lock is fixed into position on the door, the next stage is to fit the keeper.
 Close the door and position the keeper in line with the rim lock.
 Mark on the door and outline of the keeper.

 9. Using a sharp chisel, carefully remove a small indentation for the keeper to ensure that it sits neatly into the door frame.
 Close the door and slide open the lock bolt to check the fitting.
 There shouldn't be any play between the lock bolt and the keeper, or the door will rattle when closed.